JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 # Statement of Need

-Multiple theoretical frameworks have been proposed to formally incorporate all instances of multilayer graphs [@DeDomenico2013; @Kivela2014; @Boccaletti2014; @Aleta2019; @Bianconi2018; @Cozzo2018; @Artime2022; @DeDomenico2022].
+Multiple theoretical frameworks have been proposed to formally integrate all instances of multilayer graphs [@DeDomenico2013; @Kivela2014; @Boccaletti2014; @Aleta2019; @Bianconi2018; @Cozzo2018; @Artime2022; @DeDomenico2022].

-Multilayer graphs have been adopted to model the structure and dynamics of a wide spectrum of high-dimensional and heterogeneous complex systems, including physical, chemical, biological, neuronal, socio-technical, ecological and economic networks [@Baggio2016; @LazegaSnijders2016; @Dickison2016; @Timteo2018; @Buldu2018; @Lim2019].
+Multilayer graphs have been adopted to model the structure and dynamics of a wide spectrum of high-dimensional, non-linear, multi-scale, time-dependent complex systems, including physical, chemical, biological, neuronal, socio-technical, ecological and economic networks [@Baggio2016; @LazegaSnijders2016; @Dickison2016; @Timteo2018; @Buldu2018; @Lim2019].

 We have chosen the [Julia language](https://julialang.org) for this software package because it is a modern, open-source, high-level, high-performance dynamic language for technical computing [@Bezanson2017].
 At the best of our knowledge there are currently no software packages dedicated to the creation, manipulation and analysis of multilayer graphs implemented in the Julia language apart from MultilayerGraphs.jl itself [@Moroni_Monticone_MultilayerGraphs_2022].